Simple and Delicious Cheese Bread

 The bread is laden with pockets of sharp cheddar cheese and if serving it with a main course doesn’t convince you to love it, eating it as toast the next day will.

-The recipe is simple and fairly quick with the only time constraint coming because the recipe cautions to let the bread cool for 45 minutes before cutting – I’m afraid I didn’t get that far and while it may have crumbled a bit from being cut into while warm, it was worth it.
+The recipe is simple and fairly quick with the only time constraint coming because the recipe cautions to let the bread cool for 45 minutes before cutting – I’m afraid I don’t aways get that far and while it may crumble a bit from being cut into while warm, it is always worth it.

 Another fantastic recipe from Cook’s Illustrated that helped me change up the same old side dishes I always serve with dinner.

-- 3 ounces Parmesan cheese, shredded on large holes of box grater (about 1 cup)
+- 3 ounces (85 g) Parmesan cheese, shredded on large holes of box grater (about 1 cup)